digiwage/testwage/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package digiwaged/digiwage-qt for Debian-based Linux systems.
-If you compile digiwaged/digiwage-qt yourself, there are some useful files here.
+This directory contains files used to package testwaged/testwage-qt for Debian-based Linux systems.
+If you compile testwaged/testwage-qt yourself, there are some useful files here.

-## digiwage: URI support ##
+## testwage: URI support ##

-digiwage-qt.desktop  (Gnome / Open Desktop)
+testwage-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install digiwage-qt.desktop
+	sudo desktop-file-install testwage-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your digiwageqt binary to `/usr/bin` and the `../../share/pixmaps/digiwage128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your testwageqt binary to `/usr/bin` and the `../../share/pixmaps/testwage128.png` to `/usr/share/pixmaps`

-digiwage-qt.protocol (KDE)
+testwage-qt.protocol (KDE)